-The Title VI Nondiscrimination Program Manager reports to the Title VI Nondiscrimination Coordinator.
-The Title VI Nondiscrimination Program Manager works to assist the Title VI Nondiscrimination Coordinator in their review and responsibilities over all aspects of the Title VI program.
-In particular, the Title VI Nondiscrimination Program Manager has the delegated task to focus on internal and external Title VI responsibilities and oversee the Civil Rights Specialists to ensure the day to day compliance with ADOT's Implementation Plan.
+The Title VI Nondiscrimination Program Manager reports to the ADA/Title VI Nondiscrimination Coordinator.
+The Title VI Nondiscrimination Program Manager works to assist the ADA/Title VI Nondiscrimination Coordinator in their review and responsibilities over all aspects of the Title VI Program.
+In particular, the Title VI Nondiscrimination Program Manager has the delegated responsibility of ADOT's Title VI program and oversees Civil Rights Specialists to ensure the day to day compliance with ADOT's Title VI Program Compliance Plan.
 The Title VI Nondiscrimination Program Manager's duties include, but will not be limited to:

 - 1. Providing guidance on Title VI matters for subrecipients and overall program responsibility for preparing required reports regarding Title VI compliance and initiating monitoring activities including developing procedures, monitoring and: - a.
-Promptly resolving deficiencies and documenting remedial action within 90 days;

-- Ensuring subrecipients develop procedures for the collection of statistical data (race, color, national origin and low-income status) of participants in and beneficiaries of federal aid programs; - c.
-Implementing and overseeing subrecipient Title VI plans and programs to ensure compliance; - d.
+Promptly resolving deficiencies and documenting remedial action within 90 days. - Ensuring subrecipients develop procedures for the collection of statistical data (race, color, national origin and low-income status) of participants in and beneficiaries of federal aid programs. - c.
+Implementing and overseeing subrecipient Title VI plans and programs to ensure compliance. - d.
 Identifying and eliminating discrimination when found to exist. - 2.
-Ensuring the Title VI Assurances are signed by all subrecipients. - 3.
+Ensuring the Title VI Assurances are collected from all subrecipients. - 3.
 Complying with ADOT's procedures to investigate and address non-FHWA funded program Title VI complaints filed with ADOT against its subrecipients. - 4.
-Assist in the updates to the Title VI program plans as necessary for USDOT authorities such as; FHWA, FAA, FTA, FMCSA, and NHTSA. - 5.
-Assist in conducting Title VI reviews and training of program areas: Planning and Programming, Procurement and Contract Services, Communications and Government Relations, Environmental Planning, Right-of-Way, Transportation System Management and Operations (TSMO), Engineering Consultant and Construction Contract Administration, Research, Local Public Agencies Section (LPA), Aviation Development and Planning, Business Engagement and Compliance, Project Management Group, Facilities and Motor Vehicle and Enforcement and Compliance Divisions. - 6.
+Assist in the updates to the Title VI program plans as necessary for USDOT authorities such as: FHWA, FAA, FTA, FMCSA, and NHTSA. - 5.
+Assist in conducting Title VI reviews and training of program areas: Planning and Programming, Procurement and Contract Services, Communications and Community Relations, Environmental Planning (EP), Right-of-Way (ROW), Engineering Consultant Section (ECS), Contracts and Specifications, and Construction Contract Administration, Research, Local Public Agencies

+- Section (LPA), Business Engagement Compliance (BECO), and Project Management Group (PMG), Alternative Delivery/Major Projects. - 6.
 Assist in conducting subrecipient annual reviews based on a high risk/low risk assessment. - 7.
 Assist in conducting Title VI training and technical assistance for subrecipients. - 8.
-Complying with federal standards to ensure proper implementation of subrecipients' LEP plans. - 9.
-Providing technical assistance, resources and best practices for aiding subrecipient compliance including providing data collection resources, training, and workgroups. - 10.
-Comply with ADOT's responsibilities under Environmental Justice and other CRO nondiscrimination compliance programs. - 11.
-Compliance and oversight of Title VI, EJ and LEP requirements under ADOT's FHWA National Environmental Policy Act (NEPA) Category Exclusions Assignment (23 U.S.C.
+Complying with federal standards to ensure proper implementation of subrecipient LEP plans. - 9.
+Providing technical assistance, resources and best practices for aiding subrecipient compliance including providing data collection resources, training, and establishing workgroups. - 10.
+Comply with ADOT's responsibilities under EJ and other Title VI Nondiscrimination compliance programs. - 11.
+Compliance and oversight of Title VI, EJ and LEP requirements under ADOT's FHWA NEPA Categorical Exclusion Assignment (23 U.S.C.
 326) and (23 U.S.C.
-327) Assignment which includes all Environmental Impact Statements (EIS), Environmental Assessments (EA) and Categorical Exclusions (CE). - 12.
+327) Assignment including all Environmental Impact Statements (EIS), Environmental Assessments (EA) and Categorical Exclusions (CE). - 12.
 Compliance and oversight of Title VI, EJ and LEP requirements for all NEPA projects under all other DOT authorities such as FAA, FTA, FMCSA, and NHTSA. - 13.
-EJ, Title VI and LEP compliance oversight for all project-related public involvement activities and materials. - 14.
+EJ, Title VI and LEP compliance oversight for all project-related Public Involvement activities and materials. - 14.
 Participates in project meetings as a member of ADOT project teams. - 15.
 Attends ADOT public meetings or hearings to ensure EJ, Title VI and LEP compliance. - 16.
 Creates and conducts EJ training to internal program areas and provides technical assistance on a case by case basis. - 17.
-Collects demographic information and conducts EJ, Title VI and LEP analysis on all ADOT projects and activities in order to review proposed impacts on low-income and or minority communities, potential Title VI disparate impacts and assesses national origin (LEP) engagement and services provided. - 18.
+Collects demographic information and conducts EJ, Title VI and LEP analysis on all ADOT projects and activities in order to review proposed impacts on low-income and or minority communities, potential Title VI disparate impacts and assesses national origin, engagement and services provided. - 18.
 Provides guidance on integrating EJ principles into all ADOT programs, as needed.